 Toxins, Toxicants, and Autoimmunity

-“The research is very clear—huge, huge, strong correlations between toxic load and most of your autoimmune diseases.” –Dr. Pizzorno
+“The research is very clear—huge, huge, strong correlations between toxin load and most of your autoimmune diseases.” – Dr. Joseph Pizzorno

 Rheumatoid arthritis (RA) as an example: